 It has been “officially” renamed Ho Chi Minh City following the fall of Saigon in 1975, but before that it was known as Saigon and is still sometimes called that by both Vietnamese and foreigners.

-An abundance of investments and construction boom lead to a huge change of the face of the city, and the construction of many new skyscrapers all over the city.
+An abundance of investments and construction boom lead to a huge change in the face of the city and the construction of many new skyscrapers all over the city.

 In the evening, though, they rush to Ho Chi Minh’s famous restaurants with delicious food and indulge in its vibrant nightlife.